KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - The foundational current of Divine Will as motion, breath, and becoming
 - Proto-soul: an emanative impulse preceding individuated identity
 - The carrier wave of life, purpose, and return
-- Present at all scales of motion from L₀ through embodiment
+- Operative across all scales of motion

 ### 7.2 From Stillness to Expression